nightroman/Xmlips/README.md

 # Xmlips - XML in PowerShell

-The module provides cmdlets for basic operations on XML.
+The module provides cmdlets for basic operations on XML in PowerShell v2.0 or newer.

 #### Read-Xml